-- It is physically impossible for any data recording or transmission medium to be 100% perfect 100% of the time over its entire expected useful life. - As more bits are packed onto a square centimeter of disk storage, as communications transmission speeds increase, the likelihood of error increases - sometimes exponentially. - Thus, error detection and correction is critical to accurate data transmission, storage and retrieval.
+- As more bits are packed onto a square centimeter of disk storage, as communications transmission speeds increase, the likelihood of error increases - sometimes exponentially. - Thus, error detection and correction is critical to accurate data transmission, storage and retrieval.

-- Check digits, appended to the end of a long number can provide some protection against data input errors. - The last character of UPC barcodes and ISBNs are check digits. - Longer data streams require more economical and sophisticated error detection mechanisms. - Cyclic redundancy checking (CRC) codes provide error detection for large blocks of data.
+- on - Check digits, appended to the end of a long number can provide some protection against data input errors. - The last character of UPC barcodes and ISBNs are check digits. - Longer data streams require more economical and sophisticated error detection mechanisms. - Cyclic redundancy checking (CRC) codes provide error detection for large blocks of data.